stevecrozz/lithostech.com/_posts/2010-02-04-open-source-is-gaining-momentum-in-the-mobile-arena.markdown

 - mobile
 comments: []
 ---
-{% picture thumbnail 2010/phone-os-stack.jpg alt="oss-phone-lineup" style="float:left;" %}
+{% picture thumbnail-left 2010/phone-os-stack.jpg alt="oss-phone-lineup" %}

 A new development in the mobile operating system market brings an open source convert to the table.
 As of [Symbian's